 Benefit from strong growth in healthcare

-Before you invest in BGF World Healthscience Fund, your are advised to read carefully the following documents:
+Before you invest in BGF World Healthscience Fund USD, your are advised to read carefully the following documents:

 These documents are available for free in your ING-branch or on this website.
 These documents are available in English, Dutch or French.

-The fund BGF World Healthscience Fund is not an ING fund.
+The fund BGF World Healthscience Fund USD is not an ING fund.

 Historical records – Actuarial Yield - Capitalization share

-Wanting to potentially grow their long-term wealth by investing in a diversified portfolio of health sciences related stocks, in order to benefit from the sector’s secular growth drivers leading to favourable fundamentals in select healthcare companies across the globe.
+- Potential long-term wealth growth by investing in a diversified portfolio of health sciences related stocks, in order to benefit from the sector’s secular growth drivers leading to favourable fundamentals in select healthcare companies across the globe.

 - Stock market movements: The value of equities and equity-related securities can be affected by daily stock market movements.
 Other influential factors include political, economic news, company earnings and significant corporate events.

 - Currency risk: Active management of currency exposure through derivatives may make the Fund more sensitive to changes in foreign exchange rates.
 If the currency exposures against which the Fund is hedged appreciates investors may not benefit from such appreciation

 The occurrence of any of these risks may have an impact on the net asset value of your portfolio.

 The net asset value is calculated in Belgium each bank working day.
 The net asset value is published every public banking business day in Belgium in the financial press, as well as on the BeAMA website (www.beama.be/en/nav).
 It is also available at the Management Company’s registered address and over the counter from your financial services provider.